JinheonBaek/JinheonBaek.github.io/_pages/about.md

 ---

-**I am a recent Ph.D. graduate** from the Graduate School of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), where I am fortunate to be advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
-Before that, I received an M.S. degree in Artificial Intelligence at KAIST in 2022.
+**I am a Research Fellow (Postdoctoral)** from LLM Innovation Research Center (InnoCORE) with Information & Electronics Research Institute at KAIST, where I am working with Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/) and his research group [(MLAI Lab)](https://www.mlai-kaist.com/).
+Before that, I received a Ph.D. degree in Artificial Intelligence at KAIST in 2026, and an M.S. degree in Artificial Intelligence at KAIST in 2022, advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
 Prior to studying at KAIST, I earned my B.S. degree in Computer Science and Engineering at Korea University in 2020, where I studied machine learning under the guidance of Prof. [Jaewoo Kang](https://dmis.korea.ac.kr/jaewoo-kang-p-i).

 Previously, I worked as a research intern at **Google DeepMind (Gemini)** in 2024, as a research intern at **IBM Research** in 2024, as a research intern at **Microsoft Research** in 2023, and as an applied scientist II intern at **Amazon (Alexa AI)** in 2022, collaborating with wonderful mentors.